We are at risk of having generations of 'jobless musicians': On the Record with Jeremy Monteiro, jazz maestro

 He stopped altogether in the early 90s to focus fully on his jazz career and continued releasing albums.

-In fact, one of his first few, Faces and Places, outsold saxophonist, Kenny G’s album in 1987.
+In fact, one of his first few, Faces and Places, outsold saxophonist, Kenny G’s album in Singapore in 1987.

 FEELING FEAR